The article previously appeared as A Gate, a Cross, and a Hole in the Ground at Servants of Grace on April 2, 2017.

 That hole I want to dive into when this world’s failures—when my failures and my shame—press in upon me?
 I can’t go there.
 It’s already occupied—by my burden.
 It tumbled off my shoulders and into that Tomb when Jesus set His mark on me and sealed me for heaven.
 That glorious, empty tomb was vacated when He rose to conquer the terror and finality of death that loomed over me when I resided in the City of Destruction.
 That hole once housed His body crushed for me under the weight of my sin, and now it buries instead for eternity my burden and those of all who believe in Him.
 It’s a bottomless pit.

-Saul-now-Paul, Abraham, Peter; the woman at the well, the centurion, the martyrs under Nero; my cousins who have discovered sisterhood in Christ late in life but before it was too late; the sweet, young new convert who soaks up every Bible lesson and brings such enthusiasm to church fellowships; my 91-year-old mom who boldly challenges her too-sophomoric-for-his-britches son to take this most recent heart attack seriously; my friend who lost her husband a year ago, who rejoices that she will next set eyes on him with Jesus—all of their burdens are there.
+Saul-now-Paul, Abraham, Peter; the woman at the well, the centurion, the martyrs under Nero; my dueling cousins who discovered sisterhood in Christ late in life but before it was too late; the sweet, young new convert who soaks up every Bible lesson and brings such enthusiasm to church fellowships; my 97-year-old mom who boldly challenges her too-sophomoric-for-his-britches son to repent of pliability; my friend who lost her husband 7 years ago, who rejoices that she will next set eyes on him with Jesus—all of their burdens are there.

 If grace fills us, we can never go back—there is no back to go to.
 In the economy of justification, when we are released from sin and from the weight of guilt, we have new identities—we are slaves to Christ.
 He has purchased us out of a false latitude into a true freedom.
 We were never so free to be able to obey and glorify God as when He claimed us as His own.
 Remember that when your thoughts wander to wondering about the appearances of easy living: Pliables and Obstinates and the others who remain in the City of Destruction have no ability to please God, no comprehension of the promises of Christ’s inheritance, no hope at all of eternal happiness with the King.
 Not even in their best imaginations can they conceive of what it is like to have a relationship with the God of the universe.
 That can only come from a Gate, a Cross, and a Hole in the ground.